Would you like more information about the program?

 Absolutely.
 Many of our students are enrolled in college and balancing a pre-health course load.

-The online, asynchronous program format means you can work it around your school schedule.
+The online, asynchronous format means you can work on the program around your school schedule.

 If your semester becomes too busy, you can request a Leave of Absence (LOA) to pause your progress for 30–180 days at a time.
 This flexibility allows you to continue your certification on your own schedule without losing your progress.